AI-in-Health/MedLLMsPracticalGuide/README.md

 - [**Name of Conference or Journal + Year**] Paper Name. [[pdf]](link) [[code]](link)
 ```

-## 🤗 Highlights
+## 🤗 What is This Survey About?
+This survey provides a comprehensive overview of the principles, applications, and challenges faced by LLMs in medicine.
+We address the following specific questions:
+1. How should medical LLMs be built?
+2. What are the measures for downstream performance of medical LLMs?
+3. How should medical LLMs be utilized in real-world clinical practice?
+4. What challenges arise from the use of medical LLMs?
+5. How should we better construct and utilize medical LLMs?

-This repository aims to provide an overview of the progress, application, and challenge of LLMs in medicine, aiming to promote further research and exploration in this interdisciplinary field.
+This survey aims to provide insights into the opportunities and challenges of LLMs in medicine, and serve as a practical resource for constructing effective medical LLMs.

 ##  📣 Update Notes